moding-il/bizdoc.core/README.md

   }]
 ```

 An _index_ represents a linear data such as budgeted values or target performance.
-Index data are stored in _BizDoc.Indices_ table.
+Index data are stored in BizDoc.Indices database table.

+As per document, cube database table is BizDoc.Entries.

 > Open bizdoc.json and find Cubes section.
 Add, modify and reorder axes and views.

 #### Understanding Patterns

 A cube may declare _patterns_.
-Each _pattern_ represents a set of axes values which can be assigned permissions to one or more user roles and _rules_.
+Each _pattern_ represents a set of axes values which can be assigned permissions to one or more _user roles_ and _rules_.

 Use patterns to restrict access to cube data.
 For example, to restrict view to years 20` for companies 201 and 202 and regions 11 through 99 to system role, add the following configuration: